jst-build/jst/share/man/jstrc.5.md

 EXAMPLE
 =======

-An example just-mrrc file could look like the following:
+An example jstrc file could look like the following:

 ``` jsonc
 { "rc files":